 IMPORTANT: For general Texas tax information, contact the Texas Comptroller’s website or call them at 800-252-5555.
 This summary is not a complete text of the law.
-These exemptions are covered in the Texas Tax Code, Sections 151.318 & 151.3185, and the Comptroller of Public Accounts Administrative Code Rule 3.300, and Texas Sales Tax Publication 94-104.
+These exemptions are covered in the Texas Tax Code, Sections 151.318 & 151.3185, and the Comptroller of Public Accounts Administrative Code Rules 3.300 & 3.350, and Texas Sales Tax Publication 94-104.
 Productions should also consult their tax specialist regarding this exemption.

-Under Texas law, a production company may claim a sales or use tax exemption on items or services necessary and essential and used or consumed during the production of a motion picture, commercial, television project, corporate film, infomercial, or video game.
+Under Texas law, a production company may claim a sales or use tax exemption on items or services necessary and essential and used or consumed during the production of a motion picture, commercial, television project, corporate film, or infomercial.
 These rules apply only to projects intended for commercial distribution, broadcast, or some other exhibition.

 - Texas Comptroller’s tax publication for Film, Video and Audio Production Companies and Broadcasting Companies,

 - Comptroller of Public Accounts Administrative Code Rule 3.350